Phoky/phoky-repo/fillit/README.txt

 How to use fillit :

+If you have cloned the all repository, use the command 'cp -R ../libft .'
+Otherwise, import one of the 42 student's libft in the directory

 Do the command "make" to create the executable and the tetriminos file

 fill the file "tetriminos" with tetrimino pieces designed with some '#'